arnicas/interactive-vis-course/Week4/README.md

 **Homework 3 (20pt)**:

-Using the model in d3_dynamic_domain.html, make your own barchart for your data.
+Using the model in [d3_dynamic_domain.html](d3_dynamic_domain.html), make your own barchart for your own data.
 Pick one of your numeric columns, and resize the SVG container to fit it.
 You can adjust range etc. as you like.
 Add text to the page saying what it is showing.